rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 Gnu Privacy Guard is an alternative option to the [PGP][pgp].
 What is more exactly GPG, why and how to use it?
-It is a hybrid encryption software that utilize public key encryption algorithm.
-Despite PGP, which utilize [IDEA][idea] - patented encryption algorithm, GnuGP utilize other algorithms like asymmetric-key, hash functions, symmetric-key or digital signatures.
+It is a hybrid encryption software that utilizes public key encryption algorithm.
+Despite PGP, which makes use of [IDEA][idea](a patented encryption algorithm), GnuGP utilize other algorithms like asymmetric-key, hash functions, symmetric-key or digital signatures.

 Let's see GnuGP in action.